PSU Football

 Penn State Draft Class Records

-Modern 7-round Draft Most Selections10 Penn State selections in 1996 Draft (1st Rounders—Jeff Hartings OG Lions & Andre Johnson OT Redskins)
+Modern 7-round Draft/Most PSU Selections10 in 1996 Draft (1st Rounders—Jeff Hartings OG Lions & Andre Johnson OT Redskins)

-Most Penn State 1st Rounders selected in single draft4 in 2003—Jimmy Kennedy DT #12 Rams, Michael Haynes DE #14 Bears, Bryant Johnson FL #17 Cardinals, & Larry Johnson TB #27 Chiefs—The 2003 draft saw a total of 6 Nittany Lions taken (all in the first 2 rounds)3 in 1995 (all in top 10)—Ki-Jana Carter TB #1 to Bengals, Kerry Collins QB #5 Panthers, & Kyle Brady TE #9 Jets
+Most Penn State 1st Rounders selected in single NFL Draft4 in 2003—Jimmy Kennedy DT #12 Rams, Michael Haynes DE #14 Bears, Bryant Johnson FL #17 Cardinals, & Larry Johnson TB #27 Chiefs—The 2003 draft saw a total of 6 Nittany Lions taken (all in the first 2 rounds)3 in 1995 (all in top 10)—Ki-Jana Carter TB #1 to Bengals, Kerry Collins QB #5 Panthers, & Kyle Brady TE #9 Jets (see Nittany Notes section at bottom)

 First Penn State 1st Round NFL Draft PickLenny Moore HB 1956 #9 overall to the Baltimore Colts